AndrewJBateman/angular-data-charts/README.md

 # :zap: Angular Data Charts

+* **The Coronavirus API this app is based on no longer exists**
-* This is a responsive Angular app that displays Covid API data & news for the user country and worldwide.
-Data is displayed using google-charts and Angular Material tables/display components.
+* This is a responsive Angular app that displayed Covid API data & news for the user country and worldwide.
+Data was displayed using google-charts and Angular Material tables/display components.
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/angular-data-charts?style=plastic)